Table of Contents

 For each student enrolled in a course for which the student can earn ULWR, the professor shall assign the student a grade for the course and certify whether the student has written a paper that satisfies the ULWR.

-Only faculty members who hold full-time or courtesy appointments in the FSU College of Law may supervise and certify a student’s satisfaction of the ULWR.
+Only faculty members who hold full-time or courtesy appointments in the FSU College of Law may supervise and certify a student’s satisfaction with the ULWR.

 With the exception of a DIS, only a graded course or seminar may be taken to satisfy the ULWR.
 If a student elects the Partially Ungraded grading option for a course, that course may not be used to satisfy the ULWR requirement.